mariaisabeljuarezgomez/apparel-shop/GOOGLE_OAUTH_ISSUE_HANDOVER.md

 ## FINAL ASSESSMENT

+**STATUS:** COMPLETELY STUCK - NO PROGRESS AFTER 15+ DIFFERENT ATTEMPTED FIXES

 This appears to be a **Railway deployment/networking issue**, not a code issue:
-- Code is correct (OAuth route exists and is properly defined)
+- ✅ Code is correct (OAuth route exists and is properly defined)
-- Environment variables are loaded
+- ✅ Environment variables are loaded and confirmed present
-- Server starts successfully
+- ✅ Server starts successfully (all initialization completes)
-- Railway healthcheck is failing or Railway is killing the process for another reason
+- ❌ Railway kills container with SIGTERM after 5-10 seconds
+- ❌ OAuth callback never reached (server dead before Google redirects back)

 **The solution likely lies in Railway's configuration, not the application code.**

+### Why Nothing Worked

+**The Problem:** Railway is actively stopping the container, but we don't know WHY.

+**What We DON'T Know:**
+1. Why Railway is killing the container (no error message, just "Stopping Container")
+2. Whether it's a healthcheck failure (tried with/without healthcheck, same result)
+3. Whether it's a memory/CPU issue (no metrics available in logs)
+4. Whether it's a port binding issue (server logs show it's listening)
+5. Whether Railway's load balancer is failing to connect

+**What Makes This Impossible to Debug:**
+- Server logs show success, then immediate stop
+- No error messages or stack traces
+- Railway provides no explanation for why it stops the container
+- Cannot test anything because server dies before any HTTP requests can be made
+- Changing healthcheck configuration has ZERO effect (same crash with or without)

+### What Needs to Happen Next

+**Option 1: Railway Support**
+- Contact Railway support with deployment ID and ask why container is being killed
+- Request detailed healthcheck logs and deployment diagnostics
+- Ask if there are any platform-level issues or quota limits

+**Option 2: Alternative Deployment**
+- Deploy to a different platform (Heroku, Render, DigitalOcean) to verify code works
+- If it works elsewhere, the issue is definitively Railway-specific

+**Option 3: Rollback**
+- Find the last commit where OAuth worked (user says it's an "old problem", may never have worked)
+- If a working version exists, compare configurations and code

 ---

 **Created:** October 9, 2025, 00:45 UTC
+**Last Updated:** October 9, 2025, 02:40 UTC
 **Last Known Working Commit:** Unknown (OAuth has been broken for extended period)
-**Current Commit:** `ca986d2` - "FIX: Change healthcheck to /api/health to prevent crashes"
+**Current Commit:** Latest - "Add explicit 0.0.0.0 binding and restore healthcheck"
+**Total Attempted Fixes:** 15+ different approaches, NONE successful